Forensic Web Links

 Lee, HC, Gaensslen, RE.
 Forensic Science Laboratory/Forensic Science Program Cooperation and Relationships: The View From the Forensic Science Laboratory.
 J Forensic Sci, 1988;33:1071-3.

-For a list and links to individual schools, please refer to the colleges and universities list on the American Academy of Forensic Science Web site, www.aafs.org or Reedy's Forensic Home Page at www.forensicpage.com.
+For a list and links to individual schools, please refer to the colleges and universities list on the American Academy of Forensic Science Web site, www.aafs.org, Reedy's Forensic Home Page at www.forensicpage.com or ForensicsColleges.com.